SystemsApproach/ops/provision.rst

 the *Name* and *Location* of the *Site*, along with the *Organization* the site belongs to.
-An *Organization* can have more than one *Site*, while a *Site* can (i) span one or more *Racks*, and (ii) host one or more *Deployments* (e.g,. a Deployment is a logical grouping of resources, corresponding to, for example, ``Production``, ``Staging``, and ``Development``).
+An *Organization* can have more than one *Site*, while a *Site* can (i) span one or more *Racks*, and (ii) host one or more *Deployments*.
+A *Deployment* is a logical cluster, corresponding, for example, to ``Production``, ``Staging``, and ``Development``.
+The cabling plan shown in :numref:`Figure %s
+<fig-cable_plan>` includes two such deployments.

-This is also the time to specify the VLANs and IP Prefixes that are assigned to this particular edge deployment of Aether.
+This is also the time to specify the VLANs and IP Prefixes assigned to this particular edge deployment.
 Because it is important to maintain a clear relationship between VLANs, IP Prefixes, and DNS names (the last of which are auto-generated), it is helpful to walk through the following concrete example.
 We start with the minimal set of VLANs needed per Site:

 * ADMIN 1
 * UPLINK 10
 * MGMT 800
 * FABRIC 801

-If there are multiple Deployments at a Site sharing a single management server, additional VLANs (incremented by 10 for MGMT/FABRIC) are added; e.g.:
+Of course, these are Aether-specific, but they are representative of VLANs a cluster typically needs.
+Also, if there are multiple Deployments at a Site sharing a single management server, additional VLANs (incremented by 10 for MGMT/FABRIC) are added.
+For example:

 * DEVMGMT 810
 * DEVFABRIC 811